whitegra/dolphin/README.md

 ---

-Dolphin is built to help researchers, students, and curious developers explore how large language models and attention mechanisms actually function—without abstractions.
+Dolphin is built to help researchers, students, and curious developers explore how large language models and attention mechanisms actually function, without abstractions.

 ---